Nobaiha/EECS2311_Project_G4/README.md

 - JavaSE-15
 - Gradle 6.3

-Please ensure you have the latest version of Gradle and Java 15 or else the project will not build.
+Please ensure you have the latest version of Gradle and Java 15 and Eclipse is using these versions or else the project will not build.
 - [JavaSE-15](https://www.oracle.com/kr/java/technologies/javase-jdk15-downloads.html)
 - Gradle is updated within Eclipse.
 Please check under Window -> Preferences -> Gradle.